martinsinghptl/blox-fruits-codes/README.md

 We appreciate your help in keeping this list up-to-date for the community!

+##License 📄
+This script is distributed under the MIT License.
+Feel free to use, modify, and distribute this script according to the terms of the license.

 ## Disclaimer
 - Codes are case-sensitive.
 Ensure you type them exactly as they appear.
 - Codes may expire without notice.